 Let's Make Street Tacos!

-The first thing the team checked were the conversions to school-level preparation of the taco ingredients.
-As an example, the student design team’s original taco featured red onions pickled in red wine vinegar.
+The first thing the team checked were the taco ingredients conversions to school-level preparation.
+For example, the student design team’s original taco featured red onions pickled in red wine vinegar.
 The school version switched to white vinegar.

 This next part was really cool!
 Chef Ron grabbed the recipe team members and had them help build a balanced complete tray as it might look when the tacos will be added to the GCSD menu cycle.